weiseguy1/weiseguy1/README.md

 ### About Me
 I am a Systems Administrator from the USA :us:
 - :book: Currently learning about DevOps
-- :seeding: A regularly write technical articles
+- :seedling: A regularly write technical articles
 - :envelope: If you wanna hire me, my timezone is CST.
 Shoot me an email.